tasuboyz/Telegram-bot-archive/README.md

 2. Create your own Telegram bot with BotFather
 3. Edit config.py in the DataManager folder enter your bot token and your chat_id or user_id (it's the same)
+4. It is recommended to install the Telegram Bot API locally to have no limit up to 2 GB (4 GB with Telegram Premium).
+Follow the instructions `[here]` for the installation.